 - CEO: Martin Nicolaus, webkeeper, chavezpark.org

 If you are a park visitor, this website stands open to publish your photographs and opinions related to Cesar Chavez Park.
 Almost every post on this website permits comments.
-Anyone can use the Contact Form below to send a message to the webkeeper and, optionally, attach photos or other files.
-You can also subscribe to new blog posts as they are published; use the “Subscribe” form on the bottom right of the home page.
+Feel free to use the Contact Form below to send a message to the webkeeper and, optionally, attach photos or other files.
+You can also subscribe to new blog posts as they are published; use the “Subscribe” form on the menu above.